top of page

 THE SOLUTION

-Mayda Entertainment partnered with AT&T to use 5G technology and augmented reality to solve the design question: How can we use design and technology to enhance communication between coaching staff and players during a game?
+We used 5G technology and augmented reality to solve the design question: How can we use design and technology to enhance communication between coaching staff and players during a game?
 The solution?
 A next-generation football helmet equipped with a screen with a companion app for the coach to send play information to the quarterback in real time during the game.

 THE PROCESS